jberkenbilt/qpdf/manual/encryption.rst

   don't know how to circumvent them.

-- If a file is password-protected, you have to know at least one of the user or owner password to retrieve the encryption key.
+- If a file is password-protected, you have to know at least one of the user or owner passwords to retrieve the encryption key.
 However, in the case of 40-bit encryption, the actual encryption key is only 5 bytes long and can be easily brute-forced.
 As such, files encrypted with 40-bit encryption are not secure regardless of how strong the password is.
-With 128-bit encryption, the default security handler uses RC4 encryption, which is also known not be secure.
+With 128-bit encryption, the default security handler uses RC4 encryption, which is also known to be insecure.
 As such, the only way to securely encrypt a PDF file using the standard security handler (as of the last review of this chapter in 2022) is to use AES encryption.
 This is the only supported algorithm with 256-bit encryption, and it can be selected to be used with 128-bit encryption as well.
 However there is no reason to use 128-bit encryption with AES.
 If you are going to use AES, just use 256-bit encryption instead.
-The security of a 256-bit, AES-encrypted PDF file with a strong password is comparable to using a general-purpose encryption tool like :command:`gpg` or :command:`openssl` to encrypt the PDF file with the same password,
+The security of a 256-bit AES-encrypted PDF file with a strong password is comparable to using a general-purpose encryption tool like :command:`gpg` or :command:`openssl` to encrypt the PDF file with the same password,